uf-reef-avl/multilauncher/README.md

 **-Remove a robot:** Click on any of the intended robot's table entries and then click the "Delete Robot" button.
 				 To help identify the robot to be deleted its data will be loaded into the three textfields under the table.

-	Warning!
-If you have multiple robots listed in the robot table and have selected one, clicking the "Delete Robot" button multiple times will delete the currently selected robot, then the robots above the original deletion, and finally the ones under the original deletion.
+	Warning!: If you have multiple robots listed in the robot table and have selected one, clicking the "Delete Robot" button multiple times will delete the currently selected robot, then the robots above the original deletion, and finally the ones under the original deletion.

     Example: Robots listed in the order of: 1, 2, 3, 4, 5.